 Instead of a bulky comforter, opt for a tight-fitting bedspread and make sure to tuck them when not sleeping.
 This sort of bedspread can reduce visual clutter and minimize the bed’s presence in your room.
 A quilt is a great, low-profile option for a super-warm comforter that doesn’t take up much space and can be neatly tucked in.

-Consider a sofa mattress or cot.
+Consider a sofa mattress or cot to save floor space.

 One of the biggest challenges when living in a dorm room or small apartment is having company over night.
 Too often, limited space prevents guests from getting a good night’s rest and having a comfortable stay.